tristanMatthias/spiral/articles/blue-introduction/index.md

 - [Progressing to Purple](https://spirals.blog/articles/purple-introduction/)
 - [Rising to Red](https://spirals.blog/articles/red-introduction/)

-This article will provide the necessary context for some of the concepts here.
+These articles will provide the necessary context for some of the concepts here.

 Enjoy!